SeedyROM/node-sequelize-api/README.md

 ## Overview

-This project is my attempt at making a semi sane boilerplate working with RBDMS in Node.
+This project is my attempt at making a semi sane boilerplate working with RDBMS' in Node.
 It also includes tools / helpers to create an example REST api with JWT authentication. *(JWT is not implemented yet)*

 ### Databases used per environment:
 * SQLite for `development`